kayn0111034/tic-tac-toe/README.md

 2. ticTacToe.java
 3. TicTacToeRemake.java

-main does not work currently
+The main file does not currently work.

 ticTacToe was a version with many redundant code and not in use.

 TicTacToeRemake is the version that you should use.
 The code is a lot more optimized than in ticTacToe and works efficiently.